Photo: Taste of Home

 This is it!
 Your step-by-step guide to the juiciest, crispiest, most golden bird Thanksgiving’s ever seen.
 Our Taste of Home Test Kitchen has tested, retested and tested this technique again to ensure your bird is nothing but holiday perfection.
-We’ve laid out a timeline with all the steps you need to learn how to cook a turkey—and provided expert tips along the way.
+We’ve laid out a timeline with all the steps you need to learn how to cook a turkey in the oven—and provided expert tips along the way.

 Psst!
 Not Thanksgiving yet?
-This basic timeline works for any turkey-roasting day.
+This basic timeline works for any turkey-cooking day.

 The Week Before Thanksgiving